bam241/CLASS/README.md

 CLASS main asset is its ability to include any kind of reactor, either the system is innovative or standard.
 Indeed, the opportunity is given to each user to build his own reactor data bases and models.
-CLASS aims to be a useful tool for scenarios studies involving **Generation IV** reactors transitions as well as innovative fuel cycles, such as the **Thorium cycle**.
+CLASS aims to be a useful tool for fuel cycle studies involving **Generation IV** reactors transitions as well as innovative fuel cycles, such as the **Thorium cycle**.

 ## Version